 They apply if the contributions are for the benefit of a current State official who is running for a State or local office.
 However, the State Ethics Commission recognizes that the Federal Election Campaign Act of 1981 supersedes and preempts any provision of State law with respect to election to federal office (52 U.S.C. § 30143; 11 CFR 108.7(a)).
 The Federal Election Commission has determined that Federal law preempts § 5-715 (d) of the Public Ethics Law and allows regulated lobbyists to fundraise for State officials running for federal office.
 The federal law (and its preemption of State law) applies to candidates for federal office only.
 Taken from the Commission’s Lobbyist Campaign Finance Activity Memo)

-At the time of filing the six month lobbying activity report, a regulated lobbyist must, on a separate report (Form 22), disclose any political contributions made by the lobbyist, either directly or indirectly, during the reporting period, as required in the Election Article, for the benefit of the Governor, Lt.
+At the time of filing the six month lobbying activity report, a regulated lobbyist must, on a separate Personal Disclosure Report, disclose any political contributions made by the lobbyist, either directly or indirectly, during the reporting period, as required in the Election Law Article, for the benefit of the Governor, Lt.
 Governor, Attorney General, Comptroller, a member of the General Assembly or a candidate for election to any of those offices.
 The lobbyist must also report political contributions to a PAC or a slate in which an applicable candidate is a member, political contributions to a PAC created to support a specific candidate or a group of candidates, or political contributions to a PAC designated for transfer to a particular candidate or candidates.
 In addition, a political contribution to an independent expenditure entity (as defined in the Election Law Article) whose stated purpose is to elect an applicable candidate is considered to be for the benefit of that candidate and must be reported under this section of the Law.
-The contributions must be reported on Ethics Form 22, Individual Regulated Lobbyist – Campaign Contribution Report.
-(NOTE: The requirement to report contributions to an independent expenditure entity begins with the report covering the period May 1, 2016 – October 31, 2016).